ByAUJay

 Step 3: Pinning and Ensuring Persistence

-• Infura: Reliable gateway with IPFS pinning.
+- Infura: A dependable gateway that provides IPFS pinning.

 Step 4: Storing Metadata on-chain